airmeter-io/website/build-lilygot5epd-senseair-sunrise-i2c.markdown

 |SensorAssemblyV1.0|See [https://github.com/airmeter-io/SensorAssembly](https://github.com/airmeter-io/SensorAssembly)|
 |006-0-0007 or 006-0-0008|Senseair Sunrise CO2 sensor|

-Place the Senseair Sunrise CO2 sensor on the pins attached in the previous step.
-The pins must align exactly with the Senseair Sunrise PCB if they don't the previous step was not completed correctly.
+Place the Senseair Sunrise CO2 sensor on the pins attached in [Step 2](#step-2---mounting-co2-sensor-pin-headers).
+The pins must align exactly with the Senseair Sunrise PCB if they don't they have not been mounted correctly.

 <img src="/buildimages/v1.0/pcbsunrise-step4-parts.jpg" style="width:auto" height="154" alt="Parts required for step 4 of assembly"/>